rsksmart/devportal-1.0/rsk/node/install/aws.md

 ## Step 6:

-In the Storage section, increase the size to 100GB, the minimum recommended to run the node, then click on “Next: Add Tags”
+In the Storage section, increase the size to any size that is 50GB or higher, the minimum recommended to run the node, then click on “Next: Add Tags”

 ## Step 7: